mdbell/awtea/docs/SHADER_DESIGN.md

 - **Uniforms**: Constant for a draw/dispatch; loaded with `LOAD_UNIFORM n`.
 - **Constants**: Built into compiled shader; loaded with `LOAD_CONST n`.
-- Both are int32 (16.16 fixed-point), and are read-only in the VM.
+- Both are floating point, and are read-only in the VM.

 ---